-- 77.1 Will ensure that there is provision of good quality books and other resources for children at all levels of reading - 77.2 Will ensure that the books are correctly colour coded to indicate their level of difficulty - 77.3 Will keep the reading list up to date - 77.4 Will organize the school library together with parent volunteers and keep books relevant to the children and up to date - 77.5 A reading leaflet has been produced to help parents with reading at home.
-This is available in the office.
+- 78.1 Will ensure that there is provision of good quality books and other resources for children at all levels of reading - 78.2 Will ensure that the books are correctly colour coded to indicate their level of difficulty - 78.3 Will keep the reading list up to date - 78.4 Will organize the school library and ensure books maintain relevance - 78.5 A information leaflet is emailed to all parents about all areas of the English Curriculum including reading

-78 Special Educational Needs
+79 Special Educational Needs

-- 78.1 Children with special educational needs are encouraged to take full part in reading sessions. - 78.2 The curriculum will be differentiated where necessary to meet their individual needs. - 78.3 Pupils will be given extra time to read to their teacher - 78.4 IEPs may inform reading strategies
+- 79.1 Children with special educational needs are encouraged to take full part in reading sessions. - 79.2 The curriculum will be adapted where necessary to meet their individual needs. - 79.3 LSAs will support with extra reading for lower ability - 79.4 PLPs may inform reading strategies

-79 Pond Policy - Introduction
+80 Pond Policy - Introduction HAVE WE BEEN USING THIS?

-- 79.1 Copthorne Preparatory School offers all our pupils a rich learning environment to enhance the curriculum.
-In summer 2016 we developed a school pond area within the school grounds. - 79.2 We wish to ensure that children have access to this environment, in a safe and controlled way. - 79.3 We aim to allow children to use the pond as a "hands on" resource to enhance the curriculum as a whole.
+- 80.1 Copthorne Preparatory School offers all our pupils a rich learning environment to enhance the curriculum.
+In summer 2016 we developed a school pond area within the school grounds. - 80.2 We wish to ensure that children have access to this environment, in a safe and controlled way. - 80.3 We aim to allow children to use the pond as a "hands on" resource to enhance the curriculum as a whole.

-80 Guidelines
+81 Guidelines

-- 80.1 Children and adults must be kept safe at all times. - 80.2 The site manager will check the pond regularly to ensure that the area is safe; - 80.3 Children must be accompanied by an adult at ALL times; - 80.4 During the activity try to ensure that those children with cuts on their hands cover them with waterproof plasters or wear suitable gloves, avoid ingestion of water and ensure that all children wash their hands after the activity especially before eating. - 80.5 Staff and pupils will wear suitable footwear when working around the pond; - 80.6 In case of emergency, the alarm must be raised with the school office; - 80.7 All staff members are trained in basic emergency first aid.
+- 81.1 Children and adults must be kept safe at all times. - 81.2 The site manager will check the pond regularly to ensure that the area is safe; - 81.3 Children must be accompanied by an adult at ALL times; - 81.4 During the activity try to ensure that those children with cuts on their hands cover them with waterproof plasters or wear suitable gloves, avoid ingestion of water and ensure that all children wash their hands after the activity especially before eating. - 81.5 Staff and pupils will wear suitable footwear when working around the pond; - 81.6 In case of emergency, the alarm must be raised with the school office; - 81.7 All staff members are trained in basic emergency first aid.

-81 Management
+82 Management

-- 81.1 The school will carry out risk assessments in relation to the pond and activities involving the pond. - 81.2 All relevant information (i.e. the findings of the assessment and the control measures) must be relayed to staff and to others that may carry out activities involving the pond. - 81.3 Classes or groups using the pond must be supervised at all times. - 81.4 The ratio of pupils to staff must allow full control. - 81.5 Children are informed that the pond area is out of bounds unless permission is given. - 81.6 The pond must be regularly maintained to ensure that the perimeter does not become obscured and that the area around the pond does not deteriorate.
+- 82.1 The school will carry out risk assessments in relation to the pond and activities involving the pond. - 82.2 All relevant information (i.e. the findings of the assessment and the control measures) must be relayed to staff and to others that may carry out activities involving the pond.

+- 82.3 Classes or groups using the pond must be supervised at all times. - 82.4 The ratio of pupils to staff must allow full control. - 82.5 Children are informed that the pond area is out of bounds unless permission is given. - 82.6 The pond must be regularly maintained to ensure that the perimeter does not become obscured and that the area around the pond does not deteriorate.
 Edges that are open for access for pond dipping should be gently sloping, or flat and well defined.
-The edges of the pond must be clearly visible. - 81.7 The school has an emergency action plan in place for incidents associated with the pond.
+The edges of the pond must be clearly visible. - 82.7 The school has an emergency action plan in place for incidents associated with the pond.
 (See appendix A).

-81.8 This covers:
+82.8 This covers:

 - how to rescue a person who has fallen in

 - resuscitation and first aid

 - how to call for assistance

 - what to do with other pupils during an emergency situation.

-- 81.9 Adequate instruction must be issued to pupils as to the risks associated with the pond and activities in the pond area.
+- 82.9 Adequate instruction must be issued to pupils as to the risks associated with the pond and activities in the pond area.

-82 Security
+83 Security